KamranAzeem/kubernetes-katas/04-init-and-multi-container-pods.md

 Examine the pod using `kubectl describe` and also by logging into it using `kubectl exec` .

 # Multi-container pods and side-cars:
 There are instances when you may have two containers in the same pod.
-A very primitiv example would be a pod in which one container generates the web content on continuous basis, and another container serves the web content.
+A very primitive example would be a pod in which one container generates the web content on continuous basis, and another container serves the web content.
 This is different from init container example.
-In the init-container example, the "puller" pulls the static content only once, saves it in a shared storage, and exists, and the main web-server container serves that static content.
+In the init-container example, the "puller" pulls the static content *only once*, saves it in a shared storage, and exists, and the main web-server container takes over serves that static content.
 In this example there is no puller, instead there is a "content-generator", which will run as a **side-car** , and will constantly add content in the the shared storage volume, which the web server will use to serve the content.

 Here is the code for such a multi-contianer pod: